asyncapi/website/pages/community/styleguide/code-examples.md

 Add practical code examples adhering to industry standards, as users may copy and run the sample code in production.
 Be sure to include comments with warnings on what may occur when running that code.
 Make no assumptions about the reader's familiarity with libraries, frameworks, preprocessors, or other non-native features.
 Clarify when you're adding a code snippet and not a complete example.
 Provide information about any packages or dependencies required to run the sample code.

-The code example should be self explanatory and easy to understand.
+Code examples should be self-explanatory and easy to understand.
 The goal is to provide simplified working examples that can be understood as soon as possible, not necessarily to create efficient, brilliant code that impresses experts and has outstanding utility.

 ## Formatting